Contents

 January to March is the quietest period, although the weather is cold and wet.
 The summer holidays are the busiest, from the end of July to the beginning of September.
 Mid-week mornings are generally the quickest times to visit.

-Where is the Tower of London Prison Prison?
+Where is the Tower of London Prison?

 The Tower of London prison itself served as a prison, so the entire complex is essentially the location of the historical prison.
 It's located on the north bank of the River Thames in central London.